hanmajid/flutter_whatsapp/README.md

 ## Development

+To run this project on your own, do the following:
+1. Clone this project.
+2. Run `flutter pub get`.
-**Note**: Create your own Firebase project and add the `google-services.json` to the project to use QR code reader.
+3. Create your own Firebase project and add the `google-services.json` to the folder `android/app` (for Android).
+This is a requirement for QR code reader package.
+4. Run the project using `flutter run` or using your IDE's tools.

 ## Screenshots